ShieldOrder/process-layer-doctrine/README.md

 ## Repository Structure

 - doctrine/
-  - Reference definitions and normative concepts used within the PLD framework.
+  - Reference definitions and core concepts used within the PLD framework.
 These definitions are internal to this framework and are not mandates.

 - applications/
-  - Context specific, descriptive mappings derived from PLD concepts.
+  - Context-specific, descriptive mappings derived from PLD concepts.
 These materials illustrate possible applications and do not carry prescriptive or authoritative force.

 - references/
   - Lineage, source material, and historical context informing the framework.